python-babel/flask-babel/docs/index.rst

     from flask_babel import Babel

     app = Flask(__name__)
-    app.config.from_pyfile('mysettings.cfg')
     babel = Babel(app)

 To disable jinja support, include ``configure_jinja=False`` in the Babel constructor call.
 The babel object itself can be used to configure the babel support further.
 Babel has the following configuration values that can be used to change some internal defaults:

 =============================== =============================================
 `BABEL_DEFAULT_LOCALE`          The default locale to use if no locale